How much should I borrow?

-If you are wondering how much you should borrow when buying a home, you need to consider how much you can comfortably repay.
+If you are wondering how much should you borrow when buying a home, you need to consider how much you can comfortably repay.
 Our online home loan calculator helps you work out how much you can borrow but working out how much you should borrow can be a little more difficult.

 Every lender has different requirements; most will review your income, financial commitments and debts.
 Essentially, banks need to consider the risks involved from their end when lending.
 They need to ensure you are in a comfortable position to be able to repay your loan now and into the future.